chrishah/short-read-processing-and-assembly/README.md

 </details>

-***TASK 6***
-> Try to assemble your data a few times with Minia, with different kmer sizes; trimmed reads vs. merged reads, etc, be creative.
-Make sure you change the output prefix between assemblies.
-Try to pick informative names - this will make your life easier in the long run.

 Below you'll find tasks and hints for trying further assemblers, but first let's have a quick look on a neat tool for assessing contiguity of assemblies - Quast.

 ```bash
 (host)-$ quast -o quast_results \
           minia/minia.41.contigs.fa
 ```
 <details>
    <summary>